Research

 I presented this work in 2024 at Traffic and Granular Flow, and the conference proceedings have been published.
 Read more about this experiment and the initial findings here: https://doi.org/10.1051/epjconf/202533404010.

-I am currently working on simulating the participant trajectories with existing pedestrian models, treating the covert leaders’ motion as input, and test model agreement with the experimental data.
+Using the previously introduced agent-based models of pedestrian following behavior, I am working on simulating the participant trajectories from the confederate experiment.
+Treating the covert leaders’ motion as input, we are testing model agreement with the experimental data.

 I presented this work in 2025 at Pedestrian and Evacuation Dynamics.